Palais de Marbre: 1970–late 1970s: Construction and Mobutu's takeover

+Late-1990s–present: Mobutu's fall and post-Laurent-Désiré Kabila era

 The historic official residence of the Congolese head of state was situated on Mont Ngaliema.
-This presidential compound, however, was heavily looted in 1997 following the collapse of the Mobutu regime during the First Congo War.
-On 17 May 1997, troops from the Alliance of Democratic Forces for the Liberation of Congo (AFDL)—comprising kadogos (child soldiers) and Rwandan Patriotic Army (RPA) soldiers led by Laurent-Désiré Kabila—entered Kinshasa, prompting Mobutu to flee into exile in Morocco, where he later died.
-Upon seizing power, the AFDL ordered the evacuation of residents from state-owned apartments, often within a single hour.
-Following Mobutu's ouster, Laurent-Désiré Kabila took up residence in the Palais de Marbre.
-On 16 January 2001, he was assassinated inside the palace by a member of his security detail.
-His son and successor, Joseph Kabila, reportedly refused to reside there, and instead moved into a villa known as GLM.
-The villa, named after Jean-Joseph Litho Moboti Nzoyombo Te Awe, the uncle of Mobutu, had been assigned to Moboti during the Zairianization policy period.
+This presidential compound, however, was heavily looted in 1997 after the collapse of the Mobutu regime during the First Congo War.
+On 17 May 1997, troops from the Alliance of Democratic Forces for the Liberation of Congo (AFDL), which was composed of kadogos (child soldiers) and Rwandan Patriotic Army (RPA) soldiers led by Laurent-Désiré Kabila, entered Kinshasa.
+Mobutu fled to Morocco, where he died later that year.
+After taking control of the capital, the AFDL ordered residents of state-owned apartments to leave, often giving them only 1 hour to vacate.
+Once Mobutu was removed from power, Kabila moved into the Marble Palace.

+On 16 January 2001, he was assassinated there by one of his own bodyguards.
+His son and successor, Joseph Kabila, chose not to live in the palace and instead settled in a villa known as GLM.
+The villa was named after Jean-Joseph Litho Moboti Nzoyombo Te Awe, Mobutu's uncle, who had received the property during the Zairianization period.
 According to Joseph Kabila's entourage, he later became the de facto owner of the property.
 However, legal claims surrounding GLM remain contested.
-It is a co-owned property, originally registered to Belgian businessman William Damseaux through his firm Congo-Frigo, and later partially sold to Litho Moboti.
-Legal representatives of the Moboti family argue that Joseph Kabila does not possess legal ownership or tenancy rights.
-In addition, Kabila appropriated the "Gécamines" residence, initially intended for the Prime Minister, as well as the official residence of the President of the Legislative Council, located across from the military officers' mess.
+The property is jointly owned and was first registered in the name of Belgian businessman William Damseaux through his company, Congo-Frigo, before part of it was sold to Litho Moboti.
+Legal representatives of the Moboti family argue that Joseph Kabila has no legal ownership or tenancy rights.
+He also took control of the "Gécamines residence", which had been intended for the Prime Minister, as well as the official residence of the President of the Legislative Council, located opposite the military officers' mess.

-On 13 February 2001, Nelson Mandela visited the Palais de Marbre for discussions with the newly inaugurated President Joseph Kabila, focusing on regional peace and stabilization.
-Following the 2018 general elections, Félix Tshisekedi succeeded Joseph Kabila and was formally handed the keys to the Palais de la Nation.
-However, the presidential villa in the city center, formerly occupied by Kabila, was not transferred.
-As a result, after spending the first night of his presidency at the Kempinski Hotel, Tshisekedi relocated to the Cité de l'Union Africaine.
+Nelson Mandela visited the Marble Palace on 13 February 2001 for talks with the newly sworn-in President Joseph Kabila.
+Years later, following the 2018 general elections, Félix Tshisekedi became president and officially took possession of the Palais de la Nation.
+Even so, the presidential villa previously occupied by Joseph Kabila remained under Kabila's control.
+Because of this, Tshisekedi stayed at the Kempinski Hotel on his first night as president before later relocating to the Cité de l'Union Africaine.

 Tourism

-The Marble Palace is open to the public for two days a year: 16 January and 17 January, nationally recognized as "the days of the martyrs."
+The Marble Palace is open to the public for two days a year: 16 January and 17 January, which are nationally recognized as "the days of the martyrs".
 These days are dedicated to the memory of two martyrs, Patrice Émery Lumumba, assassinated in Lubumbashi on 17 January 1961, and Laurent-Désiré Kabila, assassinated at the Marble Palace on 16 January 2001.
-The Palace has meticulously preserved historical artifacts, including the bloodstained chair on which Laurent-Désiré Kabila was shot.
-Parenthetically, it exhibits a collection of photographs documenting Laurent-Désiré Kabila's political journey, from his time in Les maquis to his eventual rise to power on 17 May 1997.
+The palace has preserved historical artifacts, including the bloodstained chair on which Laurent-Désiré Kabila was shot.
+It also exhibits a collection of photographs documenting his political journey, from his time in Les maquis to his eventual rise to power on 17 May 1997.
 Various works of art, honoring his legacy, also adorn the palace.